GabrieleGhisleni/GabrieleGhisleni/README.md

 ### Hi there! ⚡⚡

-I amm Gabriele Ghisleni, i'm a Data Scientist and Web Developer, based in Trento IT.
+I am Gabriele Ghisleni, i'm a Data Scientist and Web Developer, based in Trento IT.

 Currently I am finishing my Master degree in Data Science at the University of Trento.